 Program and evaluation criteria that the ReCAPP team used to select the programs included in this section.

 - International Technical Guidance on Sexuality Education: An evidence-informed approach for schools, teachers and health educators, Vol. 1 (2009)

 Written by a team of experts including Doug Kirby and Nanette Ecker and published by UNESCO, Volume 1 focuses on the rationale for sexuality education and provides sound technical advice on the characteristics of effective programs.

-- Sex and HIV Education Programs for Youth: Their Impact and Important Characteristics by Doug Kirby, PhD, B.A.
-Laris, MPH and Lori Rolleri, MSW, MPH, May 2006
+- Sex and HIV Education Programs for Youth: Their Impact and Important Characteristics by Doug Kirby, B.A.
+Laris, and Lori Rolleri.

-- Tool to Assess the Characteristics of Effective Sex and STD/HIV Education Programs (TAC) by Doug Kirby, PhD, Lori Rolleri, MSW, MPH, and Mary Martha Wilson, MA, February 2007.
+- Tool to Assess the Characteristics of Effective Sex and STD/HIV Education Programs (TAC) by Doug Kirby, Lori Rolleri, and Mary Martha Wilson.

 If you are using an Evidence-Based Program, please give us feedback on how it is working for you.
 If you have questions about implementation, ask us.